jgoss-lib/lpl-projects/README.md

 # lpl-projects
-Collection of Sierra SQL and API commands
+Collection of Sierra documentation including SQL, API, and projects.